-- 1. That the reasons for believing that the items being searched for are concealed specifically inside undergarments are stronger reasons than grounds that would support only a more general reasonable suspicion that the student is in possession of the items or has them somewhere on the student's person; or, - 2.
-That the quantity or nature of the items being sought present a higher level of danger to the school population than other kinds of contraband.
+1. That the reasons for believing that the items being searched for are concealed specifically inside undergarments are stronger

+2. That the quantity or nature of the items being sought present a higher level of danger to the school population than other kinds of contraband.